 While major brands may have more money than you to place on ads, this doesn’t mean you shouldn’t use them as well.

-I encourage you to use ads to your advantage by narrowing your reach to only focus on your true audience.
+I encourage you to use ads to market your event by narrowing your reach to only focus on your true audience.

 In the wedding world I joke all the time with colleagues about ads because people just don’t understand what they are doing wrong.
 Facebook has a Narrow Further option which is highly recommended.